bencwallace/bencwallace.github.io/docs/academic.md

-Before getting into machine learning, I did research on probability theory and statistical physics.
+Before moving into machine learning, I did research on probability theory and statistical physics.
-Below are some of my publications.
+My work can be found below.

 ***

-## pubs
+## publications

 {% for pub in site.data.pubs %}
 **{{ pub.title }}**